michelemendel/the_reasoned_schemer/README.md

 ### The Law of #u
 Any conde line that has #u as a top-level goal cannot contribute values.

+### The Law of #s
+Any top-level #s can be removed from a conde line.

 ---
 ## Definitions and concepts

+### logic variables
+- Are being created of the arguments in the run and fresh functions (aka goal constructor)
+  - The arguments in the run function will be the output
+- Can also be created with `lvar`
+- Can be unified (bound) to a concrete value or reified to a value like _0

 ### Every variable is initially fresh
 A variable is no longer fresh if it becomes associated with a